ioquake/ioq3/README.md

                                       "Network protocols" section below
                                       (startup only)

+  g_shotgunMorePellets              - Doubles the amount of pellets that the
+                                      shotgun fires, while keeping the damage
+                                      the same, like in Quake Live.
+Increases the reliability of the shotgun damage.
+                                      Note that client-side this might not be visible, due to the usage of a different `cgame.vm`.

   in_joystickNo                     - select which joystick to use in_availableJoysticks             - list of available Joysticks
   in_keyboardDebug                  - print keyboard debug info